 Right-aligned agent jumppad success rates.

-Alignment Summary
+Training and Alignment Summary

 Overview of our procedure for aligning an agent.